K-149 (Kansas highway)

 K-149 is a 6.098 mi north–south state highway in the U.S. state of Kansas.
 Entirely within rural Morris County, K-149's southern terminus is at U.S. Route 56 (US-56) east of Herington and the northern terminus is at K-4 south of White City.
 The highway passes through grasslands characteristic of the Great Plains and is a two-lane road for its entire length.

 K-149 was first designated as a state highway by the State Highway Commission of Kansas, now known as the Kansas Department of Transportation, on February 13, 1957.
 The highway's alignment has not changed since it was created.

 Route description

 K-149's southern terminus is at US-56 west of Council Grove.
 Aside from a 1/10 mi jog to the east near its midpoint due to a survey correction, the highway travels due north through the Great Plains.
 The roadway crosses the West Fork Neosho River and passes an abandoned schoolhouse before reaching its northern terminus at K-4 south of White City.

-The Kansas Department of Transportation (KDOT) tracks the traffic levels on its highways, and in 2020, they determined that on average the traffic was 160 vehicles per day on K-149.
+The Kansas Department of Transportation (KDOT) tracks the traffic levels on its highways, and in 2020, the agency determined that on average the traffic was 160 vehicles per day on K-149.
 The entire route is paved with partial design bituminous pavement.